07 Jul 048: Tax Credits – Don’t Leave Money On The Table

 According to Filmmaking Lifestyle, “The credits are generally given in exchange for employing domestic workers and using local resources, which can be an effective way to encourage regional economic development.”

-SHOW ME THE MONEY – WITH TAX CREDITS
+SHOW ME THE MONEY – WITH FILM TAX CREDITS

 Likewise, for a great guide on the various tax credits – check out Studio Binder’s article – Film Tax Credits: How to Save Money